ejulia/codingame-python-merger/README.md

 ## Contact

-If you want to contact me you can reach me at emmanuel.julia@ik.me.
+If you want to contact me you can reach me at emmanuel.julia[at]ik.me.

 ## License